easolhq/easolhq.github.io/docs/reference/objects/product/index.md

 {: .d-inline-block }
 boolean
 {: .label .fs-1 }
+deprecated
+{: .label .fs-1 .label-red .ml-0 .mt-0 }

 Returns `true` if any variant on the product has infinite stock.

+Deprecated.
+Not being maintained as it's no longer used in Easol themes.

 ## `product.hero_image`
 {: .d-inline-block }